 It is important to note that media and/or publishing houses can have more than one representative in the UK as long the applicants (representatives) are journalists, news cameramen, or front of camera personnel.

 It would be wise to include evidence of the above requirements as supporting documents in your extension application.

-An advantage of this route is that the Sole is able to remain in the UK even if the circumstances of parent company has changed; as long as they have been in the UK for more than 2 years.
+An advantage of this route is that the sole rep can remain in the UK even if the circumstances of the parent company have changed, provided they have been in the UK for more than 2 years.

-You can apply for an Indefinite Leave to remain in the UK if your last leave to remain is as a representative of an overseas business and/or as an overseas media or sole representative.
-It is important that you have and continue to meet all the conditions and requirements for your current leave to remain (as a Representative of an overseas business).
-For example, you must have and still be trading and your principal place of business is still overseas.
+You can apply for an Indefinite Leave to Remain (ILR) in the UK if your last leave to remain is as a representative of an overseas business and/or as an overseas media or sole representative.
+It is important that you have and continue to meet all the conditions and requirements for your current leave to remain (as a representative of an overseas business).
+For example, you must have and still be trading, while your principal place of business is still overseas.

-If you are looking to apply for an ILR under the sole rep route and your current leave to remain is as a representative of an overseas media, you will need to submit an ILR application using the application form SET (BUS).
-Where your current leave is as a representative of an overseas media house (journalists, journalists, news cameramen, or front of camera personnel), you will need to making an application for settlement using the SET (O) application form.
+If you are looking to apply for ILR under the sole rep route and your current leave to remain is as a representative of an overseas media company, you will need to submit an ILR application using the application form SET (BUS).
+Where your current leave is as a representative of an overseas media house (journalists, journalists, news cameramen, or front of camera personnel), you will need to make an application for settlement using the SET (O) application form.

-To qualify for settlement under the sole rep route, you must meet for following requirements
+To qualify for settlement under the sole rep route, the following requirements must be met:

 - Your intend to work full-time for the organisation and must not intend to take any other employment;